wpmetabox/docsv2/docs/field-settings.md

 Min number of clones | `min_clone`|Minimum number of clones.
 Optional.
 Default `0`.
 Add more text | `add_button`|The text for **Add more** clone button.
 Optional.
 Default "+ Add more".
 Hide from front end | `hide_from_front`|Whether to hide the field from front-end submission forms.
 Required the [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/) extension to work.
+Hide from REST API | `hide_from_rest`|Whether to hide the field from REST API responses.
+Required the [MB REST API](https://metabox.io/plugins/mb-rest-api/) extension to work.

   </TabItem>